Edouard127/reddit-placebot-2023/README.md

 After that, you have to put an image in the BMP format in the images folder, named image.bmp

-Then, you can run the program with `./redditplacebot -minX=64 -minY=64` to start the program, the `minX` and `minY` flags represent the top left of your image in the r/place space.
+Then, you can run the program with `./redditplacebot.exe -minX=64 -minY=64` to start the program, the `minX` and `minY` flags represent the top left of your image in the r/place canvas.

 ## How to build
 Download and install Golang 1.20+ from https://golang.org/dl/

-Open a terminal and run `go build .`
+Open a terminal and run `go build .` inside the scripts folder

+A .exe file called `redditplacebot` will appear after the process (go build .) ends

 As simple as that